klooj/nvimrc-lua/README.md

 ### Layout

-~/.config/nvim/lua/
+**~/.config/nvim/lua/**
-    - |-ploog/  files that merely declare plugin variables/settings
+\t    - |-ploog/  files that merely declare plugin variables/settings
-    - |-klooj/  files that involve more complex operations ... like a kludge
+\t    - |-klooj/  files that involve more complex operations ... like a kludge
-    - |-mood/   files for configuring the theme and ui
+\t    - |-mood/   files for configuring the theme and ui
-    - |-domain/ native settings, global options and vars, keymaps, etc ...
+\t    - |-domain/ native settings, global options and vars, keymaps, etc ...
-    - |-publibs/ exactly what it sounds like, probably will get broken up and renamed
+\t    - |-publibs/ exactly what it sounds like, probably will get broken up and renamed

 ## trajectory